Nevada Shade Week is growing one tree at a time.

 The event was created in an effort to help communities build sustainable urban forests for future generations.
 This will expand the university’s arboretum, which is defined as a site where trees are deliberately cultivated for scientific, educational, and aesthetic purposes according to John Claudius Loudon.
 The campus represents over 200 species of tree on campus.

 Fraternity students from Phi Delta Theta volunteered to help plant the 12 trees this Saturday.
-The trees are being planted near the playground and were donated by the Urban and Community Forestry Program through a grant from the Nevada Division of Forestry.
-Each tree will be about 40 feet tall and range from Gala Apple trees, Northern Red Oak trees, Catalpa Umbrella trees, and many other shaded beauties.
+The trees are being planted near the playground and were donated by the Urban and Community Forestry Program through a grant from the and range from Gala Apple trees, Northern Red Oak trees, Catalpa Umbrella trees, and many other shaded beauties.
 These trees will provide shade as well as learning opportunities for the children at the Child and Family Research Center.